 Without a lot of demand, the spread creeps wider.
 Additionally, we can often see active day trading markets with large spreads during lunchtime.
 Or, when traders are waiting for an economic news release.

-In the financial world, we call the difference between a trade’s expected price and the actual price of execution, slippage.
+In the financial world, we call the difference between a trade’s expected price and the actual price of execution slippage.
 A large spread results in orders—especially market orders—to be filled at prices you don’t want.
-We see slippage in high volatility markets and when there's a lack of buyers interested in buying the stock.
+We see slippage in high-volatility markets and when buyers are not interested in buying the stock.

 Slippage occurs when a trader uses market orders.
 A market order is when you immediately buy or sell the stock for you at any price.
 Yes, at any price.

 Aside from being hasty, you have no control over the fill price.
-Further to this, a market order buys at the ask (high side) and sells at the bid (low side).
+Further, a market order buys at the ask (high side) and sells at the bid (low side).
 Unfortunately, you’re filled on the wrong side of the bid-ask spread, a scenario you don’t want.

 Let’s look at a real-life example.
 Say the bid-ask spread is $12.00-$12.02; a market order should buy immediately at $12.00 for you.
 Right?
 Wrong!

-On the contrary, by the time your market order arrives at the Exchange, the stock soars to $12.15.
-Unfortunately for you, your buy market order gets filled at $12.15.
-When you do the math, that’s $0.15 in slippage, and that is bad, really bad.
+On the contrary, when your market order arrives at the Exchange, the stock soars to $12.15.
+Unfortunately for you, your buy-market order gets filled at $12.15.
+When you do the math, that’s $0.15 in slippage, which is bad.

-The keyword here is limit; a limit order limits the price you are willing to pay for the stock.
-You tell your broker to buy or sell a specific stock at or better than a set price specified by you.
+The key word here is limit; a limit order limits the price you will pay for the stock.
+You tell your broker to buy or sell a specific stock at or better than a specified price.

 Certainly, the surest way to prevent slippage is to set a guaranteed stop (limit) order.
-Note that this is not the stop-loss order, but a guaranteed limit order that will always complete trades at the price at which you have set them.
+Note that this is not the stop-loss order but a guaranteed limit order that will always complete trades at the price you set.

-Let’s be clear; the important thing is that you avoid slippage and you're in control of your trades.
-In my opinion, this should be your ultimate goal.
+Let’s be clear: the important thing is avoiding slippage and controlling your trades.
+This should be your ultimate goal.

-As I mentioned above, we have slippage in low volume, thinly traded markets with large bid-ask spreads.
-To prevent this ensure sufficient volume and float; my personal preference is a minimum volume of 300,000 and a tight bid/ask spread.
+As mentioned, we have slippage in low-volume, thinly traded markets with large bid-ask spreads.
+To prevent this, ensure sufficient volume and float; I prefer a minimum volume of 300,000 and a tight bid/ask spread.

 You can’t totally avoid slippage; think of it as a cost, like commissions.
-Sometimes it’s a cost worth paying, but not all the time.
-If you want to scalp for profits as a day trader, don't place market orders unless they are completely necessary.
+Sometimes, it’s a cost worth paying, but only some of the time.
+If you want to scalp for profits as a day trader, only place market orders if necessary.

 Aspiring traders should realize day trading is not a hobby or a weekend pursuit.
-You need to study as seriously as a student would study while in university or trade school.
-If you're serious, why don't you join us today in the stock trading playground!
+You need to study as seriously as a student would in university or trade school.